ros-navigation/navigation2/nav2_bringup/bringup/README.md

 * Publish all the transforms from your robot from base_link to base_scan

-### Terminal 1 : Launch Navigation 2 using your map.yaml
+### Terminal 1 : Launch Navigation2 using your map.yaml

 `ros2 launch nav2_bringup nav2_bringup_launch.py map:=<full/path/to/map.yaml> map_type:=occupancy`